-Here are the few key financial terms that a stock market investor must know.
-Although the list is long, but it will be worth to know these terms to get a good grasp on the fundamentals.
+Here are a few key financial terms that a stock market investor must know.
+Although the list is long, it will be worth knowing these terms to get a good grasp on the fundamentals.
 Here it goes:

 Promoter’s shares: – The company shares that are owned by the promoters i.e. the owners of the company is called Promoters shares.
 The public cannot own these shares.